sampalmer/set-default-browser/README.md

 See [Releases](https://github.com/sampalmer/windows-change-default-browser/releases)

 # Usage
+Either:
+* `SetDefaultBrowser "Google Chrome"`
+* `SetDefaultBrowser "Google Chrome" /silent`

-`SetDefaultBrowser "Google Chrome"` where the name of the browser is as shown in Windows' *Set Default Programs* screen.
+Where the name of the browser is as shown in Windows' *Set Default Programs* screen.

 # Compatibility
 Written for Windows 10.
 Works by automating the Control Panel user interface, so this may stop working in a future Windows update.